wadetregaskis/GPX-Namer/README.md

 ## Sidenote:  How to download all your tracks from Strava.
 1. Log in to [the website](https://www.strava.com/).
 2. Click your avatar in the top-right corner, and choose 'Settings'.
-3. Click the 'Download all your activities' button at the bottom of the right-hand sidebar.
+3. Click the `Download all your activities` button at the bottom of the right-hand sidebar.
 4. Wait a little bit for Strava to send you an email with the download link.
 5. Click the link in the email.
 6. Profit.